luisgrases/pysmine/readme.md

     tells_to_eat_the_food(self)
 ```

+As you can see, it is basically calling every child individually with `self` passed as an argument.
+This means `self` should be used in order to pass values between the functions that compose the test.

 ## Common Issues
 ### TypeError: arg 5 (closure) must be tuple
-This is because you are trying to access a value in a parent scope.
-Remember that the only way to pass values to a nested test is to assign the value to the self object.
+This is because you are trying to access a value defined in a parent scope.
+Remember that the only way to pass values to a from the functions that compose a nested test is to assign the value to the `self` object.